Lcbx/SwiftExperiment/README.md

 ## swiftengine
-the idea was to use swift to use cpp libraries and build an engine this way
+the idea was to use swift to use cpp libraries and build a 3D engine this way
 swift is more fun than cpp imho (better syntax & features like async/await, type extensions, ranges & slices, ..)
+Just investigating right now.

 #### NOTES
 * to import a c++ lib you need to :
   - add their subdirectory with CMAKE
   - add a 'module.modulemap' file with the header file names in the include dir
 * swift struggles with c++ templates (= generics)
-* might need to create bridging / interfaces classes
+* might need to create c++ bridging / interfaces classes
   - it would make using vcpkg easier
   - but it adds friction to dev
+* on top of that linking to system dlls is a no-no
+  - not sure what the workaround for that would be...